Nicolas Fatio de Duillier: Role in Newton's quarrel with Leibniz

+In Short Alliance with Jacob Bernoulli

+Fatio got acquainted with Jacob Bernoulli during his journey to the Netherlans in Basel, autumn 1686.
+After Fatio published his Lineæ brevissimæ descensus investigatio geometrica duplex, cui addita est investigatio geometrica solidi rotundi in quo minima fiat resistentia in 1699, Jacob Bernoulli wrote to him first in July 17/28 the following year and expressed his dissatisfactions to the criticisms against Fatio from Johann Bernoulli and Leibniz.
+The two formed a short alliance until 15 August 1701, when the last letter was dated, presumably due to Jacob's election to the Berlin Academy since 1702.

+Jacob Bernoulli took the role of sending letters from Fatio to Otto Mencke (the editor of Acta Eruditorum) anonymously.
+Bernoulli also urged Fatio to persuade his "English friend" to publish a solution to the isoperimetric problem as a warn to his brother Johann, since he believed the latter was becoming too self-conceit.
+In Jacob's "analysin magni problematis isoperimetrici" published on the first of March, 1701, he decided I'Hôpital, Leibniz, Newton, and Fatio de Duillier to be the judges of his work.

 Alchemy

-Detail from a letter by Fatio to Newton, dated June 24, 1693.
+Detail from a letter by Fatio to Newton, dated 24 June 1693.
 Here Fatio describes "the skin which is upon mercury", after preparing an alloy or mercury and antimony.

 Modern historian of alchemy William R. Newman regards Fatio as Newton's principal alchemical collaborator during Newton's long career in that field.
 Newton and Fatio corresponded extensively on this subject between 1689 and 1694.
 Both men were primarily interested in chrysopoeia and the deciphering of recipes for the preparation of the philosopher's stone that circulated privately within circles of alchemical adepts.
 They were also interested in the preparation of medical remedies.

 Starting in the spring of 1693, Fatio and Newton corresponded on methods for preparing the "sophic mercury" of alchemist George Starkey.
 Some of the recipes considered by Fatio and Newton involved the "purification" of ordinary mercury with the mineral stibnite.
 In modern chemical terms, this process yields an amalgam of antimony.
 When mixed with silver and gold, this can produce a dendritic crystallization that Fatio referred to as "golden trees, with their leaves and fruits".
 This is related to the phenomenon known as "Diana's Tree".
 Starkey and others claimed that this "sophic mercury" could "digest" the gold into its final degree of maturity, allowing it finally to "ripen" into the philosopher's stone, which could then be used to transmute base metals into gold.

 Fatio also acted as an intermediary between Newton and a French-speaking alchemist living in London whom he identified as "Monsieur de Tegny", a Huguenot captain in the infantry regiment led by Colonel François Dupuy de Cambon, which fought with William III in Flanders during the Nine Years' War.
 Fatio wrote to Newton that this M. de Tegny owned an estate in Poitou, close to a place "where they dig some excellent Antimony".